Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Introduction

 Neutron stars have long been investigated theoretically and experimentally, especially with pulsar observations.
 Pulsars are rapidly rotating neutron stars with pulse timings which are observed on earth with incredible accuracy, reaching one part in 10$^{15}$ for certain pulsars, comparable to that of atomic clocks.
 This extreme accuracy of pulse timings had allowed the first indirect detection of gravitational waves from a binary neutron star (BNS) system \cite{Hulse:1974eb,Taylor:1982zz}.
 Neutron star physics has acquired a centre stage recently with the advent of gravitational wave detectors.
 After the first direct detection of gravitational waves (GWs) by LIGO coming from a binary black hole merger event \cite{LIGOScientific:2016aoc}, the stage was set for the detection of GWs from spiral-in of other compact dense objects.
 The first such event of binary neutron star merger was detected by LIGO/Virgo in 2017 \cite{LIGOScientific:2017vwq} and that opened the remarkable possibility of directly probing the properties of the interior of neutron stars.

 Neutron stars thus acquire a unique status of providing a laboratory for probing microphysics of exotic phases of QCD on one hand, while providing a window to probe the physics of its interior using GW detectors on earth in BNS merger events on the other.
 This remarkable story of neutron stars still allows for one more chapter, that relating to its {\it avatar} as a pulsar with extreme accuracy of pulsar timing observations.
 Such an incredible accuracy of pulse timings points to a very interesting possibility.
-Any deformation of the neutron star, even if it is extremely tiny, has the potential of leaving its imprints on the pulses through introduction of tiny perturbations in the entire moment of inertial (MI) tensor.
+Any deformation of the neutron star, even if it is extremely tiny, has the potential of leaving its imprints on the pulses through introduction of tiny perturbations in the entire moment of inertia (MI) tensor.
 Clearly, it will directly affect the pulse timing.
 However, a general deformation of NS will change the entire MI tensor, including its off-diagonal components.
 The diagonal components of perturbed MI tensor will affect the pulse timings, at the same time, the perturbed off-diagonal components will induce wobbling of pulsar.
 Wobbling of pulsar (on top of any previously present) will directly affect the profile of pulses as observed on earth.
 Thus observations of changes in pulse timings, along with any accompanying changes in the pulse profile will contain information about details of minute changes in the configuration of NS, e.g. density perturbations inside the NS, or its overall deformations.
-This opens up a new window of opportunity for exploring various phase transitions occurring inside a pulsar core, through induced density fluctuations, which may be observable as perturbations in the pulse timing as well as its profile \cite{Bagchi:2015tna,Srivastava:2017itj,Bagchi:2021etv}.
-Such perturbations also naturally induce a rapidly changing quadrupole moment of the star, thereby providing a new source of gravitational wave emission \cite{Bagchi:2015tna}.
-Another remarkable possibility arises when we consider the effect of an external gravitational wave on neutron star.
-With the possibility of detecting any minute changes in its configuration through pulse observations, the neutron star has the potential of performing as a Weber detector of gravitational wave \cite{Das:2018kvy}.
-The possibility of such {\it Weber} detectors, spread out in space, with their signals (carrying imprints of any GWs) monitored at earth, has tremendous potential, especially in allowing us to re-visit GW events whose signal may have passed through earth in past \cite{Biswal:2019szu}.